arpankali23/CMOS_INVERTER/README.md

 3. Switching Threshold Analysis: To determine the midpoint voltage for proper transistor sizing.
 4. Rise Time & Fall Time Analysis: To ensure equal rise and fall times for efficient switching.
 5. Noise Margin Calculation: To measure the tolerance to noise for stable operation.

+# Conclusion:
+The project successfully demonstrates the design and simulation of a CMOS inverter, including key parameters like noise margins, propagation delay, and dynamic performance.
+The transistor sizing was optimized based on switching threshold and rise/fall time analyses, ensuring efficient and reliable circuit operation.

+The design methodology and simulation results validate the functionality of the CMOS inverter, making it a fundamental component in various digital electronic devices and circuits.